-Limiting screentime for Baby may mean making choices like putting your own smartphone away, limiting background TV, and not reaching for a screen to entertain Baby when he seems to need entertainment or a distraction too often.
-Less screen time means more time for all those other, more important parts of his day.
-On the other hand, prioritizing some of those other parts of the day – like making sure Baby gets in some good outdoor play or has a lot of unstructured playtime – will help lessen his reliance on screen time.
+Limiting screentime for Baby may mean making choices like putting your own smartphone away, limiting background TV, and not reaching for a screen to entertain Baby when they seem to need entertainment or a distraction too often.
+Less screen time means more time for all those other, more important parts of their day.
+On the other hand, prioritizing some of those other parts of the day – like making sure Baby gets in some good outdoor play or has a lot of unstructured playtime – will help lessen their reliance on screen time.

 When you do have screen time together, how should you engage with media?

-When Baby engages with screens at this age, you should watch along with him, engage with the media, and talk about what you’re seeing.
-This might mean you sing or clap along to songs you hear, ask him how the characters you watch might be feeling, ask what he thinks will happen next, or explain how what he is seeing on the screen relates to his real life.
-This will all help Baby better understand exactly what he is watching.
+When Baby engages with screens at this age, you should watch along with them, engage with the media, and talk about what you’re seeing.
+This might mean you sing or clap along to songs you hear, ask them how the characters you watch might be feeling, ask what they think will happen next, or explain how what they are seeing on the screen relates to their real life.
+This will all help Baby better understand exactly what they are watching.